 Which Neuroscience program is right for you?

-The Department of Neuroscience offers four B.Sc. programs, plus a Minor, as listed below.
+The Department of Neuroscience offers four B.Sc. programs, plus a Minor.
 Program requirements and course offerings can be found in the Undergraduate Calendar.
-Links below will take you to the Undergraduate Admissions page for each program.
+We encourage you to book an appointment with our Undergraduate Administrator to discuss your options further.

-B.Sc.
-Neuroscience and Mental Health Honours: This is aimed at students interested in pursuing graduate research degrees, and is most clearly characterized by the honours thesis to be completed prior to graduation.
-In an honours research thesis, students work in the labs of our faculty and colleagues on an advanced research project.
-The program is 20 credits and is typically completed within 4 years.
+- B.Sc.
+Neuroscience and Mental Health (Honours): This is aimed at students interested in potentially pursuing graduate studies, and is most clearly characterized by the honours project completed before graduation.
+Depending on eligibility requirements and future plans, students may take a workshop, essay or lab-based research thesis for their honours project.
+In the research thesis, students work in the labs of our faculty and colleagues on an advanced research project.

-B.Sc.
-Neuroscience and Mental Health Major: This is designed for students interested in maximizing the breadth of their Neuroscience education, and who are not planning on pursuing M.Sc. or Ph.D. graduate level degrees.
-The program is 20 credits and is typically completed within 4 years.
+- B.Sc.
+Neuroscience and Mental Health (20-credit Major): This is designed for students interested in maximizing the breadth of their Neuroscience education, and who are not planning on pursuing M.Sc. or Ph.D. graduate level degrees.

-B.Sc.
-Neuroscience and Mental Health General: This is designed for students interested in developing a strong understanding in Neuroscience and Mental Health, and who wish to complete their degree in a shorter timeframe.
-The program is 15 credits and is typically completed within 3 years.
+- B.Sc.
+Neuroscience and Mental Health (15-credit General Major): This is designed for students interested in developing a strong understanding in Neuroscience and Mental Health, and who wish to complete their degree in a shorter time-frame.

 - The Department also offers an unofficial combined honours with the Department of Biology.
 This means the degree title is officially B.Sc.
 Neuroscience although there is an equal split of NEUR and BIOL courses, with emphasis on upper-year BIOL courses with labs.
 Students may choose to complete their honours thesis through the Department of Biology, as opposed to the Department of Neuroscience.